react-navigation/react-navigation.github.io/versioned_docs/version-7.x/params.md

   <source src="/assets/navigators/params-to-parent.mp4" />
 </video>

-Here, after you press "Done", the home screen's `route.params` will be updated to reflect the post text that you passed in `navigate`.
+After pressing "Done", the home screen's `route.params` will be updated with the post text.

 ## Passing params to a nested screen

-If you have nested navigators, you need to pass params a bit differently.
-For example, say you have a navigator inside the `More` screen and want to pass params to the `Settings` screen inside that navigator.
-Then you can pass params as the following:
+If you have nested navigators, pass params using the same pattern as [navigating to a nested screen](nesting-navigators.md#navigating-to-a-screen-in-a-nested-navigator):

 ```js name="Passing params to nested screen" snack static2dynamic
 import * as React from 'react';